If you still don’t know all the differences between traditional publishing versus self-publishing, you are under high risk of making a wrong decision…

 Here’s what you’ll learn about traditional vs self-publishing:

-- Self-Publishing VS Traditional Publishing
+- How to Choose: Self-Publishing VS Traditional Publishing

 It’s a tough, yet brave decision.
 Sitting down to get your message out in the world will be one of the most challenging yet rewarding things you do.